Information for Parents

 In the case of inclement weather, MAB reserves the right to change a trip’s travel plan, delay the trip’s return, or require an earlier return date to ensure participant safety.
 If you have questions regarding any changes made to your student’s trip during inclement weather, please communicate with your student who will be able to provide you with the most up to date information on their trip.

 The above highlights the efforts taken to mitigate health and safety issues for alternative break participants.
 We are available to discuss this more if you have additional questions.
 You can reach the MAB Coordinator at 573-882-8585.

 Throughout its years of existence, MAB has been able to have a tremendous impact on the communities and students we serve.
 For more information on our community impact please visit our Impact Page.
 To learn more about past participant’s experiences, please visit our Testimonial page.

 Wrapping it Up

-This page was designed to give you more information on your student’s involvement in MAB.
-Students participating in MAB also receive an orientation, training, and travel itineraries, which they can share with their relatives.
+This page was designed to provide you more information on your student’s involvement in MAB.
+Students participating in MAB receive an orientation, training, and travel itineraries, which they can share with their relatives.
+Students also receive a family guide which they can share with their relatives.
 Below is our mission statement that was created by the students who lead MAB: